NotJesus172/dns-deb/README.md

     4. Change to the new dns-deb directory.
 Run "cd dns-deb"

-    5. Now you'll need to make the install script executable.
-Run "sudo chmod +x install.sh"
-        - Don't worry about anything else, the script will take care of setting execute permissions for the other scripts in the repository.

-    6. Run the script!
+    5. Run the script!
 Run "sudo ./install.sh"